Weapons Summary - Allowed in Your State?

 Local Laws and Regulations

 Current state legislations and weapons acts for each Australian state so you can determine whether your knife or slingshot for example is legal in your state.
 We have also highlighted some items we have determined to have restrictions.
 Whilst we regularly check on current laws and regulations, these are complex and subject to change.
 Any summary or information below will never serve as legal advice in any way.
+Outdoors Warehouse will NOT post restricted items to States where such item is illegal.

 NSW Weapons Act